 Prior to June 1, 2017, Legacy may redeem all or any part of the 2021 Senior Notes at the "make-whole" redemption price as defined in the indenture.
-In addition, prior to June 1, 2016, Legacy may at its option, redeem up to 35% of the aggregate principal amount of the 2021 Senior Notes at the redemption price of 106.625% with the net proceeds of a public or private equity offering.
 Legacy may be required to offer to repurchase the 2021 Senior Notes at a purchase price of 101% of the principal amount, plus accrued and unpaid interest, if any, to the redemption date, in the event of a change of control as defined by the indenture.
 The Partnership is in compliance with all financial and other covenants of the 2021 Senior Notes.
 Our and Legacy Reserves Finance Corporation's obligations under the 2021 Senior Notes are guaranteed by the same parties and on the same terms as our 2020 Senior Notes discussed above.